-The project site is not within a State Responsibility Area.
-As discussed in Section 4.16.3.a of this Initial Study, project construction is not expected to substantially obstruct emergency vehicles or any evacuations that may occur in the area.
-Project operations likewise would not obstruct any roadways.
-As with the approved project, impacts of the revised project related to emergency response or evacuations would be less than significant.
+The project site is not within a State Responsibility Area and therefore has not been placed in a Fire Hazard Severity Zone.
+Additionally, as discussed in Section 3.17 of this Initial Study, project construction is not expected to substantially obstruct emergency vehicles or any evacuations that may occur in the area.
+Impacts from the project related to emergency response or evacuations would be less than significant.